Last Updated on December 24, 2020 by Janet Frost

 - Running of the Bulls in Pamplona, Spain.
 Need I say more….

-Fall is all about harvesting and reaping.
+Fall is about harvesting and reaping.
 It overflows with abundance and gratitude.
 These festivals celebrate community.
-One last Hurrah!
+One last Hurrah! as the season fades to winter.

 - Cranberry Festival in Warrens, WI Last full weekend in Sept.